pivotal/docs-tas-adapter/failover-and-redundancy.md

 ## <a id="cloud-foundry-api"></a>Cloud Foundry-compatible API

-Application Service Adapter deploys two replicas of a v3 Cloud Foundry-compatible API (Korifi API) that clients communicate with.
+Application Service Adapter deploys two replicas of a v3 Cloud Foundry-compatible API (Korifi API) with which clients communicate.
 This API is stateless and is horizontally scaled for increased availability and performance.
 See [Scaling the Application Service Adapter API](scaling.md#api).